-Diving Pulau Weh.
-Our plan for the next couple of months is to explore some the best dive sites in Indonesia.
-We are currently in Pulau Weh is a small tropical island at the northern tip of Sumatra.
+Pulau Weh was one of our first stops exploring the best dive sites in Indonesia.
+Pulau Weh is a small tropical island at the northern tip of Sumatra.
 The beaches are small and since bikinis and board shorts are not allowed this is not really the best island for swimming and sunbathing.
 We came here for the same thing as pretty much all other tourists on the island, diving!
 On-shore activities are limited and alcohol is not readily available on this conservative Muslim island, but the diving is awesome!

 THE MARINE LIFE AROUND PULAU WEH